risk-first/website/practices/Estimates.md

 From a Risk-First perspective, we can now see that this is an over-simplification.
 If _quality_ is a [Feature Fit](Feature-Risk) metric, _deadlines_ is [Schedule Risk](Scarcity-Risk#schedule-risk) and _budget_ refers to [Funding Risk](Scarcity-Risk#funding-risk) then that leaves us with a lot of risks unaccounted for:

  - I can deliver a project in very short order by building a bunch of screens that _do nothing_ (accruing _stunning levels of [Implementation Risk](Feature-Risk#implementation-risk) as I go).
- - Or, by relying on a lottery win, project's budget is fine.
+ - Or, by assuming a lottery win, the project's budget is fine.
 (Although I would have _huge_ [Funding Risk](Scarcity-Risk#funding-risk) because _what are the chances of winning the lottery?_.
-(You can bring in _any_ project at _any_ time by accepting crazy levels of risk.
- - And Brooks' Law contradicts this by saying you can't trade budget for deadlines:
+ - Brooks' Law contradicts this by saying you can't trade budget for deadlines:

 > "Brooks' law is an observation about software project management according to which "adding human resources to a late software project makes it later". - [Brooks Law, _Wikipedia_](https://en.wikipedia.org/wiki/Brooks_law)

 ![Brooks' Law, Risk-First Style](images/generated/practices/estimates/brooks.png)

-Focusing on just these three variables isn't enough.
-You can game these variables by sacrificing others:  we need to be looking at the project's risk _holistically_:
+Focusing on the three variables of the iron triangle isn't enough.
+You can game these variables by sacrificing others:  we need to be looking at the project's risk _holistically_.

  - There's no point in calling a project complete if the dependencies you are using are [unreliable](Dependency-Risk) or [undergoing rapid change](Scarcity-Risk#red-queen-risk)
  - There's no point in delivering the project on time if it's an [Operational Risk](Operational-Risk) nightmare, and requires constant round-the-clock support and will cost a fortune to _run_.
 (Working on a project that "hits it's delivery date" but is nonetheless a broken mess once in production is too common a sight.)
  - There's no point in delivering a project on-budget if [the market has moved on](Feature-Risk#market-risk) and [needs different features](Feature-Risk#feature-drift-risk).

-### Old Saw #3: Parkinson's Law
+### Old Saw No. 3: Parkinson's Law

-We've already looked at Parkinson's Law in [Agency Risk](Process-Risk#bureaucracy-risk), but lets recap:
+We've already looked at Parkinson's Law in the section on [Agency Risk](Process-Risk#bureaucracy-risk), but lets recap:

 > "Parkinson's law is the adage that 'work expands so as to fill the time available for its completion'."
 [Parkinson's Law, _Wikipedia_](https://en.wikipedia.org/wiki/Parkinsons_law)

 Let's leave aside the [Agency Risk](Agency-Risk) concerns this time.
-Instead, let's consider this from a Risk-First perspective.  _Of course_ work would expand to fill the time available:  _Time available_ is an _absence of [Schedule Risk](Scarcity-Risk#schedule-risk)_, it's always going to be sensible to accept [Schedule Risk](Scarcity-Risk#schedule-risk) as a trade-off for other more serious risks.
+Instead, let's consider this from a Risk-First perspective.  _Of course_ work would expand to fill the time available:  _Time available_ is an _absence of [Schedule Risk](Scarcity-Risk#schedule-risk)_, it's always going to be sensible to exchange free time to reduce more serious risks.

 This is why projects will _always_ take at least as long as is budgeted for them.